smithdev7574/RaidSplitDiscordBot/README.md

 # Raid Split Discord Bot
 This bot was built rather quickly to manage the raid splits for an Everquest guild (Altered Minds) on the Aradune server.
 I recently refactored some of the code trying to add as many settings as possible and make the code a bit more readable.
 This is the version after the first refactor.
 I could have kept going with the refactor, but it should be good enough to use at this point.
 You may see some unique behavior based on our Guild's processes, but most should be configurable now.

-It was built using .Net 6 in Visual Studio Community 2022 using .Net 6.
+It was built using .Net 6 in Visual Studio Community 2022.
 The bot also leverages Discord.Net for all discord interaction.
 Check out their Repo [Here](https://github.com/discord-net/Discord.Net).

 ## Setup
 Register your instance of the bot with discord and an authentication token should be provided the app settings below.
 (Some Day I will move this to a bit more secure location in the app).
 Here is a good [guide](https://discordpy.readthedocs.io/en/stable/discord.html) on setting up your bot.